 What is an ISO rating?

 A company called the ISO (Insurance Services Office) creates ratings for fire departments and their surrounding communities.
-The ratings calculate how well-equipped fire departments are to put out fires in that community.
+The ratings calculate how well-equipped fire departments are to put out structure fires in that community.

 The ISO provides this score (also known as an ISO fire score, an ISO fire insurance rating, and a Public Protection Classification [PPC]) to homeowners’ insurance companies, who then use it to help set homeowners’ insurance rates.
 The more well-equipped your fire department is to put out a fire, the less likely your house is to burn down.
 That makes your home less risky and, therefore, less expensive to insure.